Disorders Of The Excretory System: Organs, Anatomy, Function, Conditions

 The Excretory System

-The excretory system removes the waste products from the body.
-The main organs that aid in excreting nitrogenous waste products are the liver, kidneys, skin, and sweat glands.
-Any malfunctioning of these organs will lead to the accumulation of nitrogenous wastes, resulting in various diseases.
-In this prelude, this article focuses on different types of disorders in the excretory system.
+The excretory system is very important in removing waste products from the body.
+The main organs that excrete nitrogenous waste products are the liver, kidneys, skin, and sweat glands.
+If these organs malfunction, then nitrogenous wastes accumulate in the body, causing various diseases of the excretory system.
+An understanding of such disorders in the excretory system can help to maintain overall health while facing future complications.

 This excretory system is a well-driven system in which all the organs work together to keep the body free of waste products.
 The primary organs are kidneys, ureters, bladder and urethra.
 The kidneys filter blood to produce the urine that travels through the ureters to the bladder where it goes for storage until excretion through the urethra.